- What educational institutions can I study in Europe

 The possibility of obtaining a work permit in Europe after graduation

-After graduating from a higher or postgraduate education program , graduates often have the right to stay in the country for job search - the average duration of the permit is from six months to two years.
-In case the student managed to find an employer for a long period, he can stay in the country for up to five years.
+After graduating from a higher or postgraduate education program, graduates often have the right to stay in the country for job search - the average duration of the permit is from 6 months to 2 years.
+In case the student managed to find an employer for a long period, he can stay in the country for up to 5 years.

 How to prepare documents and obtain a visa for study in Europe

-We recommend that you contact the specialists of Smaps: we fully support the organizational process and help in resolving any issues.
+SMAPSE recommend you contact the SMAPSE specialists: they fully support the organizational process and help in resolving any issues.
 When you turn to professionals for help, you can minimize the risks of failure, and the entire preparation process will be painless and quick.